FairyyGenie/introToIM/finalProject/journal.md

 Problem:
 I am not sure why but I am always having trouble with counting the questions or counting the scores.
 It just goes up exponentially.
 While I only need it to be one after another, I am changing it to just text writing first second and third and droping the questions 1, 2, 3, 4.
+Not even that work, I am dropping the count questions function.

 #### July 4th: